luckson1/luckson1/README.md

 - 🔭 I’m currently working on  NLP chatbot
-- 🌱 I’m currently learning Typescript, Data Structures and Algorithms.
+- 🌱 I’m currently learning Python and AWS
 - 👯 I’m looking to collaborate on React.js open-source projects
 - 🤔 I’m looking for help with react state management
 - 💬 Ask me about anything